TheMakiran/BenchmarkELimages/README.md

   publisher={Elsevier}
 }

-For the 20221008 dataset, cite the following:
+For any other dataset on this repo or dropbox link, cite the following:

 @article{pratt2023benchmark,
   title={A benchmark dataset for defect detection and classification in electroluminescence images of PV modules using semantic segmentation},